Paul McClain: Storylines

 Paul was born to Leo (Ross Thompson) and Angela McClain in 1983.
 Leo was an alcoholic who would frequently beat Angela, and subsequently walked out when Paul was four years old.
-Angela raised Paul on her own until her death in 1997, which left Paul orphaned and with no choice but to go into foster care.
+Angela raised Paul on her own until her death in 1997, which left Paul with no choice but to go into foster care.

 Paul's case worker Tracey Cox (Margot Knight) brings him to Number 24 Ramsay Street to meet Harold Bishop (Ian Smith), who is working for the foster care programme via The Salvation Army.
 Harold, Paul and Tracey go to Calder Park Raceway after Paul mentions he likes motor racing.
 After Harold reveals all to his wife, Madge (Anne Charleston), he suggests they foster Paul.
 Madge is reluctant at first to foster, and Paul is equally reluctant to be fostered by the Bishops but everyone agrees to it.
 During Paul's first week with the Bishops, his enthusiasm for playing the electric guitar does not go down very well with Madge.
-Paul confides in Harold that he feels that bonding with Madge would be betraying his late mother, Harold assures him that would not be the case and his mother would want him to be happy.
-After Paul is accused when some money goes missing from the Coffee shop, He runs away but is found and Harold apologises.
+Paul confides in Harold that he feels that bonding with Madge would be betraying his late mother, but Harold assures him that would not be the case and his mother would want him to be happy.
+After Paul is accused when some money goes missing from the coffee shop, he runs away but is found and Harold apologises.

 Paul quickly befriends Hannah Martin (Rebecca Ritters), Harold's neighbour, but virtually ignores her when her internet friend Mike Burns (Daniel Jolles) shows interest in Paul's guitar playing and tastes in music.
 Hannah is hurt, but forgives Paul when he explains that he has a lot in common with Mike but doesn't know anything about her.
 Paul and Hannah begin hanging out together a lot but are too shy to discuss their feelings and remain friends.
 Hannah agrees to teach Paul how to dance for the upcoming formal.